In a pipeline that instantiates a template, besides providing values for template variables you can…

 spin pipeline-template get --id <templateName>

-inherit: section of the pipeline JSON, include the key for each element of the template that you want to inherit.
+exclude: section of the pipeline JSON, include the key for each element of the template that you want to opt out of inheriting.

-The same goes for anything else found inside
+The same goes for other items found inside

-Now, all the triggers and notificatons (in this example) defined in the template are part of the pipeline instance.
+Now, all the triggers and notificatons (in this example) defined in the template are excluded from the pipeline instance.

 Override the template